pink-gorilla/reval/README.md

 ## DEMO - Get Started
 - clone this repo
-- Run `clj -X:goldlyb`.
+- Run `clj -X:goldly-docs`.
 Open Browser on Port 8000
 - Open the repo in your preferred ide.
 Connect to nrepl on port 8000.
 - demo/demo/scratchpad.clj or Eval demo/demo/notebook.clj